The Original Woman in a Refrigerator

 In one of my earliest posts on this blogsite, I mentioned my love of Ghost Rider as a kid and that the reasons for this love were “wholly subjective and fairly arbitrary.”
 I think the same applies to Conway’s love of MJ.
 Maybe it’s as simple as he just prefers redheads.
 I’m not being flip here; I’m serious.
 I think it’s just some distinctive quirk of taste on Conway’s part that’s at the root of his preference.
 (After all, he did replace Sue in the FF with Medusa—another redhead taking the place of a blonde!
 It’s not completely out of left field, folks!)
 If it’s not the redhead thing, then it’s likely something else equally random.

-Regardless, the point is that you can’t write a story to satisfy your own quirks and whims.
+Regardless, the point is that you can’t write a story to satisfy your own quirks and prejudices.
 Ultimately, that’s what Conway did—Gwen died simply because Conway didn’t like her and wanted to make MJ Pete’s girl.
-Even if Romita was the first to suggest it, Conway was still the writer, and as such he has the right to say no. If he stopped to think about it rationally, and if he had the maturity to recognize it, Conway would have realized he was letting his own peculiar prejudices as a fan influence the direction he was taking, and you can’t do that as a writer.
+Even if Romita was the first to suggest it, Conway was still the writer, and as such he could have chosen a different direction.
+If he stopped to think about it rationally, and if he had the maturity at the time to recognize it, Conway would have realized he was letting his own peculiar biases as a fan influence his creative choices, and you can’t do that as a writer.

 There’s an even bigger issue here, and that is this: Gerry Conway did not create Spider-Man, nor did he create Gwen Stacy, the Green Goblin, Mary Jane, Harry Osborn, or any of the other major characters in this storyline.
 He didn’t build the house—Lee, Ditko, and Romita built the house and he’s just living in it for a time.
 Moreso, at some point when he moves on, another writer will be figuratively living there.
-Comic book writers need to respect other people’s property.
-You need to show respect to the guy who built the house you currently enjoy and you need to leave the house in good shape for the guy coming after you.
-In killing off Gwen Stacy the way he did, Conway did not do a very good job at either.
+Comic book writers need to respect each other’s property; you need to show respect to the guy who built the house you currently enjoy and you need to leave the house in good shape for the guy that’s going to be living there after you.

 The Good, Bad, and Ugly